Photoreactivity of Drugs in vitro and in vivo

 Drug Photostability in vitro

 A drug product consists of the active pharmaceutical ingredient (API), and one or more pharmaceutical excipients.
 Interactions between the API and optical radiation can result in the decomposition of the drug substance itself, or that of the excipients in the formulation through indirect (sensitized) reactions (Albini and Fasani, 1998).
-The most obvious result of the first process is a loss of potency of the product, which will lead to a loss of therapeutic effect of the preparation, and the formation of (toxic) degradation products.
+The most obvious result of the first process is a loss of potency of the product, which will lead to a loss of therapeutic effect of the preparation, and the formation of photodegradation products, which may or may not have associated toxicity concerns.
 Sensitized decomposition of other formulation components may lead to a change in physicochemical properties of the drug product (e.g., viscosity, droplet and particle size and charge), which may influence the physical stability of the preparation.
 This might have serious consequences for, e.g., emulsions or suspensions, particularly if the product is intended for parenteral (i.e., injection) administration (Tønnesen, 2004).
 The excipients, impurities, degradation products or dilution medium may also act as a photosensitizer to induce decomposition of the API.
 Such reactions can be very complex and difficult to elucidate.
 This is illustrated by the following example.
 Epinephrine (adrenaline) is given as a long term infusion for epidural analgesia after major surgery.
 The compound does not absorb optical radiation above 300 nm, and is therefore expected to be photostabile under indoor conditions.
 The substance turns out to be photostabile in all commonly used infusion media except for sterile glucose solution.
 A pure glucose solution does not absorb radiation above 300 nm.
 Glucose infusion medium is, however, sterilized by heat prior to the addition of adrenalin or other drug substances.
 During the heat sterilization a degradation product of glucose is formed i.e., 5-hydroxymethyl-2-furaldehyde (5-HMF).
-This degradation product has an absorption spectrum that extends above 300 nm, i.e., the compound is capable of absorbing radiation from glass-filtered daylight, and efficiently producing singlet oxygen (Brustugun et al., 2005a) (Figure 2).
+This degradation product has an absorption spectrum that extends above 300 nm, i.e., the compound is capable of absorbing radiation from glass-filtered daylight, and is efficient in producing singlet oxygen (Brustugun et al., 2005a) (Figure 2).

 Figure 2.
 Photosensitized degradation of a drug substance in glucose infusion medium.
 A thermal degradation product of glucose (5-hydroxymethyl-2-furaldehyde) is formed during heat sterilization of the infusion medium.
 The degradation product is a very efficient photosensitizer for the formation of singlet oxygen, which can attack the drug substance and cause degradation.